z-open-data/z-omegamon-analytics-elastic-docker/docker/README.md

     The `-v` option creates a named volume for the container directory that stores Elasticsearch indices, rather than creating a volume with a non-semantic generated ID.
 Semantic names can make volumes easier to manage.
 For example, to remove this volume later, rather than having to identify and refer to the corresponding volume ID, you can refer to it by name: `docker volume rm elastic-data`.

+    **Recommendations:**

+    -   Do not share a volume between containers that are based on this image.

+        If you start more than one container based on this image on the same Docker host, then use a different volume for each container.
+You might choose to use a volume naming convention that corresponds to container names.

+    -  When you remove a container that is based on this image, also remove its volume.

+       Unless you purposefully, deliberately want to do so (for example, you want to keep your own data that you have forwarded from your own systems), and you understand the related issues, such as the compatibility of Elasticsearch index data formats between versions, do not reuse an existing volume for a new container.

 5. Wait: for the Docker image to download, for the container to start, and then for the container to initialize Elastic with the supplied dashboards and data.
 Depending on your connection the web, the Docker image might take several minutes to download.
 After that, the container might take another minute to initialize, depending on your Docker host.

 6. Browse to the following Kibana URL: